KonradIT/goprowifihack/HERO4/HERO4-Session.md

 ###Protune on HERO4 Session

-As per 2.00 firmware version, the GoPro HERO4 Session allows Protune controls for Video mode.
+As per 2.00 firmware version, the GoPro HERO4 Session allows Protune controls for Video mode, but some parameters vary from HERO4 Black/Silver cameras.

 #####Controls: